shaloo/docs.arcana/docs/quick-start/web-apps-quick-start.md

 # Quick Start: Web Apps

-!!! note "Already using {{config.extra.arcana.product_name}}?"
+!!! note "Already using {{config.extra.arcana.product_name}} product?"

       {% include "./text-snippets/warn_latest_sdk_version.md" %}

 ## Overview

-Follow these steps to begin using the {{config.extra.arcana.product_name}} product:
+To get started with {{config.extra.arcana.product_name}} product, these are the high level steps for Web3 app developers:

-1. Use the {{config.extra.arcana.dashboard_name}} and register the app; obtain a unique **{{config.extra.arcana.app_address}}**.
-Set up [social providers]({{page.meta.arcana.root_rel_path}}/concepts/authtype/arcanaauth.md#supported-authentication-mechanisms) that will be enabled for onboarding app users.
+1. Register your app using the {{config.extra.arcana.dashboard_name}} and get a unique {{config.extra.arcana.app_address}} required during integration later.
+Configure [social providers]({{page.meta.arcana.root_rel_path}}/concepts/authtype/arcanaauth.md#supported-authentication-mechanisms) for [[index-onboard-users|user onboarding]], select the built-in {{config.extra.arcana.wallet_name}} UI or build a custom wallet UI.
-2. Install the SDK and integrate the app with the {{config.extra.arcana.sdk_name}}.
-Use the {{config.extra.arcana.app_address}} to create a new `AuthProvider` and use either the built-in plug-and-play login UI or custom UI to [[index-onboard-users|onboard users]].
+2. Install and integrate the {{config.extra.arcana.sdk_name}}.
+Create a new `AuthProvider` using {{config.extra.arcana.app_address}} and choose either the built-in login UI or custom UI for user onboarding.
-3. Add code in the app for onboarding users and programmatically accessing Web3 wallet operations supported by the {{config.extra.arcana.wallet_name}}.
-Authenticated users can instantly access the [[index-arcana-wallet| {{config.extra.arcana.wallet_name}}]].
+3. Implement programmatic access to [[index-arcana-wallet|{{config.extra.arcana.wallet_name}} operations]] in your app as per the business logic.
+Authenticated users can instantly access the {{config.extra.arcana.wallet_name}} UI or a custom UI as configured by the developer.
-4. Deploy app on the Testnet, validate and then deploy on Mainnet.
+4. Deploy your app on the Testnet for validation, and then proceed to deploy it on Mainnet.

 <img class="an-screenshots" src="/img/an_auth_usage_overview_light.png#only-light" alt="uth Usage Overview"/>
 <img class="an-screenshots" src="/img/an_auth_usage_overview_dark.png#only-dark" alt="Auth Usage Overview"/>

-## Get Started
+## Steps

 ### Register & Configure

-First, follow the instructions to [[configure-auth|register and configure]] the app using the {{config.extra.arcana.dashboard_name}}.
-As part of the app registration, a unique value, **{{config.extra.arcana.app_address}}**, is assigned to each app.
-This is required for integrating the app with the {{config.extra.arcana.sdk_name}}.
+First, [[configure-auth|register and configure]] the app using the {{config.extra.arcana.dashboard_name}}.
+A unique **{{config.extra.arcana.app_address}}**, is assigned to each newly registered app.
+This is required when integrating the app with the {{config.extra.arcana.sdk_name}}.

-During app configuration, developers can enable [[index-configure-auth|configure one or more authentication providers]]  to onboard app users.
+Then [[index-configure-auth|configure one or more authentication providers]] to onboard users.

 !!! info "Password-less Option"

-      If the app is registered but none of the supported authentication providers are enabled and configured for user onboarding, then by default, only the passwordless login option is available.
+      If the app is registered without enabling and configuring any supported authentication providers, only the passwordless login option is available by default.

 ### Install {{config.extra.arcana.sdk_name}}

-{{config.extra.arcana.sdk_name}} can be integrated with different types of Web3 apps.
+{{config.extra.arcana.sdk_name}} supports diverse Web3 apps.
 Depending upon the type of Web3 app, developers may need to install one or more {{config.extra.arcana.product_name}} packages and integrate the app.
 See [[sdk-installation| SDK installation guide]] for more details.

 ### Integrate App

-Follow the integration instructions as per the app type and [[index-integrate-app|integrate the app]] with the  {{config.extra.arcana.sdk_name}}.
-Manage user experience for signing blockchain transactions with [[concept-wallet-visibility|wallet visibility settings]].
-These must be specified during app integration and instantiation of the `AuthProvider`.
+Follow the integration instructions [[index-integrate-app|as per the app type]] and manage blockchain signing user experience with [[concept-wallet-visibility|wallet visibility settings]] during instantiation of the `AuthProvider`.

 After integrating with the {{config.extra.arcana.sdk_name}} app developers can use the `AuthProvider` to access the standard Ethereum Web3 provider interface in the context of an authenticated user.
 Use `AuthProvider` functions to onboard users, and sign blockchain transactions.
 For more information, see [[web-auth-usage-guide|{{config.extra.arcana.sdk_name}} Usage Guide]] and {% include "./text-snippets/authsdkref_url.md" %}, and the [[index-arcana-wallet|{{config.extra.arcana.wallet_name}} Developer's Guide]].